LevelUpMarketers/tta-management-plugin/docs/OperatorTestingGuide.md

 ### 5. Logging and Error Handling
 - Review the debug log after each major action.
 Clear it between scenarios so new entries are easy to spot.
+- When payment issues arise, enable the gateway diagnostics toggle, reproduce the issue, and capture the entries shown in the **Authorize.Net Gateway Diagnostics** textarea before clearing it.
 - Note any warnings or notices that appear and include them in your report.

 ## Reporting Results